XreeceX/VisionFlow/README.md

 ## ⚠️ Notes

-- You must have a GPU for optimal performance (for real-time YOLO + OCR).
+- You must have a GPU for optimal performance (for real-time YOLO + OCR) or you can use online freely available compilers.
 - If running on **Google Colab**, replace `cv2.imshow` with `cv2_imshow` (already done in code).
 - `yolov5su.pt` is a lightweight YOLO model; you can use your custom-trained one.